Aamirmuhammad91/Aamirmuhammad91/README.md

 ## I'm a Husband, Father, and Developer!!

-- 🔭 I just launched my Portfolio
+- 🔭 [My Portfolio] Check my Portfolio.
+On which I am still Working (https://aamirmuhammad-portfolio.netlify.app/)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to find a job as a Web Developer
 - 🥅 2022 Goals: Contribute to Open Source projects